rwaldron/tc39-notes/es7/2016-03/march-31.md

 WH: We already have staged execution that doesn't follow textual order.
 Functions get lifted to the top of their scopes.

-MM: JS made the point about a bunch of data from existign users not being confuse.
+MM: JS made the point about a bunch of data from existing users not being confuse.
 BT also reports users are not confused.
 So that corroborates JS position that execution order is not a problem. (that's separate from scoping).  also combined with decorators that affect execution order, I retract my objection to changing execution order.

 DH: some options: abandoned phased execution, [...
 I missed the rest]